© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Air photographic site SW of Elford is a scheduled monument protected by Historic England under reference 1006100.
 View the official record →

-Air photographic site SW of Elford is a complex of archaeological features visible primarily through aerial photography, located in the parish of Elford in Staffordshire.
+Air photographic site SW of Elford is a cropmark site in Staffordshire that demonstrates the value of aerial photography in identifying archaeological features not readily visible from ground level.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006100.

 Air photographic site SW of Elford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006100.